charlilize/marvel-database/README.md

 Submitted by: **Charlize Angeles**

 This web app: **Displays a Pie Chart of all the entire database's format type for each comic book.
-Each comic title is also clickable to display information on the comic: the number of pages, **
+Each comic title is also clickable to display information on the comic: the number of pages**

 Time spent: **8** hours spent in total